tbarbette/npf/README.md

-Run performance tests on Network software using configuration files much like Click Modular Router's testies.
+Run performance tests on Network software using configuration files much like [Click Modular Router](https://github.com/kohler/click/)'s testies but supports any networking software.

 Testie files allow to define a matrix of parameters to try many combinations of